zoffixznet/writing/perl6/20160407-Perl-6-Is-Slower-Than-My-Fat-Momma.md

 worry about them.
 When writing your own modules, however, they will be automatically re-pre-compiled every time you change their code.
-If you make a change before each time you run the program, it's easy to get the impression it's not performing well, even though the compilation penalty won't affect the program once you're done tinkering with it.
+If you make a change before each time you run the program, it's easy to get the impression your code is not performing well, even though the compilation penalty won't affect the program once you're done tinkering with it.